manniestien/chatFunnelChallenge/README.md

-Step 1: Clone this repository!
+Step 1: Clone this repository

 Step 2: Get python 3.7 or above running on your development environment: https://www.python.org